 Two Internet stories surfaced Monday morning that said Davis "will fire Kiffin as early as (Monday)."
 Neither cited any concrete evidence.
 Kiffin's still here.

 MediaNews reported Sept.
 14 that Davis is prepared to fire Davis.
 Several front office people, who requested anonymity, said Kiffin's fate is at Davis' sole discretion.
-However, they said the logical time would be after the San Diego game, when a replacement would
+However, they said the logical time would be after the San Diego game, when a replacement would have two weeks to prepare for his first game as coach because of a bye week.

 On Monday, Kiffin answered a handful of questions from a sizable media contingent, many of them there presumably as a result of Kiffin's reported impending doom.